Optimal Power Flow

 Updates

-This function only updates the voltage and generator fields of the ACOptimalPowerFlow type.
+This function may modify the voltage, generator, and method.dual fields of the ACOptimalPowerFlow type.

 system = powerSystem("case14.h5")